Handlebars have an important job. Of course they are your primary method of steering but they also support a lot of your weight.

 This is due to the extra leverage created.
 The further away your hands move from the stem, the less force is needed to counter the wheel and handlebars being pushed around by uneven trails.

-Bigger objects on the trail and the faster riding mean more force has to be countered, so a wider bar makes this easier.
+Faster riding mean more force has to be countered, so a wider bar makes this easier.

 When switching from narrow bars to wider ones, the difference in control is instantly noticeable, and most riders have come to see this.
 It is therefore unlikely that we will see the trend reverse.